 What is water hammer?

 This pressure surge can be significant.
-It often translates into a characteristic noise and can lead to burst pipes in large facilities because of the amount of fluid in motion.
+It often causes a loud noise and can lead to burst pipes in large facilities because of the amount of fluid in motion.
 This problem can be resolved by installing a water hammer arrestor or a shock absorber.
-The water hammer arrestor is used to avoid a burst tank and pipes, vibrations and noise.
+The water hammer arrestor is used to prevent a burst tank and pipes, vibrations and noise.

-The force of the water hammer can be compared to a true explosion.
+The force of the water hammer is comparable to the force of an explosion.
 The shock wave falls into the pipeline until it hits a curve (a pipe elbow or a larger pipe, for example) and flows back instantly to the initial point of impact.